Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

 This dessert can be made with any seasonal fruits – apples, peaches, berries, or even rhubarb.
-We chose juicy plums, which give the crumble a special sweet-and-sour taste.
+We chose juicy plums, which give the crumble a special sweet-and-sour flavor.
 We will explain and show all the stages of preparation below.

 We will need: